Owen-Larimer/NFL-Data-Exploration-Inference-Prediction/README.md

 ```
 The groupby just makes it much easier to chart the figure.

 **NOTE:** Normally we would not want a bar chart with such large bars and close values.
 The data-to-ink ratio is very small and overall it just does too much.
 Best practice would be to instead have points or markers, but with the large amount of positional groups it can become hard to correlate a ytick value with it's dot, and legends become clunky with so many values.
+Also, the color palette here is UGLY.
+We want something better than a rainbow, like a sequential palette.

 We could also shorten the x-axis intentionally with something like: